lingo-iitgn/TweetPap/README.md

 # TweetPap

-Dataset contains two files:
+Dataset contains two files (unzip to access the csv files):

-- tweets.csv - This file contains the tweets mentioning ArXiv papers extracted from the links
+- tweets.csv.zip - This file contains the tweets mentioning ArXiv papers extracted from the links

-- papers.csv - This file contains the paperwise information.
+- papers.csv.zip - This file contains the paperwise information.
 Each row contains combined information for a paper mentioned in multiple tweets.